To help achieve this, we adhere to a few simple principles:

 If you would like to have an easy way to budget for your pet’s wellness care, we have wellness programs available for each stage of your pet’s life.
 These programs offer peace of mind and savings to you, as well as best care recommendations for your pet.
 You can choose to make six monthly payments for your pet’s twelve months of care, or pay the program up front and get additional savings!

-Age is not a disease, but can be accompanied by them.
-Increased risk of heart disease, cancer, diabetes, joint pain, and other health problems can lead to poor quality of life.
+Age is not a disease but can be accompanied by them.
+Chronic pain, liver or kidney disease, dementia, and other health problems can lead to poor quality of life.
 The symptoms may not be readily apparent, so these diseases may go undetected and untreated.
-This makes senior wellness care vitally important for your pet.
-A full physical exam should be done every six months, with appropriate screening tests at least once yearly.
+A full physical exam is needed every six months, with appropriate screening tests at least once yearly.
 Early detection of disease results in faster, many times less intensive and expensive treatment, and a much happier pet!

 Stiffness or limping